 Equipment: Mixing bowl and Measuring spoon

 - Mix one equal part of crystallized honey and borax in a mixing bowl

 - Add boiling water, just enough to dissolve the honey and borax.

-- Pour the paste in several jar lids and place them in strategic locations in your house.
+- Pour the paste into several jar lids and place them in strategic locations in your house.
 Place some baits at places where ants emerge from cracks and along their trails.
 Also, put some bait at the cracks they use to access your house.

 - You can also place small drops of the bait directly on the floor without the jar lids.
 Ants will throng around these drops and consume the bait.

 - Once the bait is consumed, clean the surfaces with soapy water to eradicate the pheromones used by ants to adhere to their tracks.